KelvinWSC/HK_WhiskyNav/README.md

 ![image](https://user-images.githubusercontent.com/80243823/128118662-8bb091cb-c70c-4e53-adc7-5b1648d83e0e.png)

 ## **Challenges**
 There were numerous challenges we faced throughout the 3 episodes.
-They can be summarized as followed,
+They can be summarized as followed and we have overcome all of them within 3 weeks.
 ![image](https://user-images.githubusercontent.com/80243823/128118831-16df29b2-3f75-4b6a-a39b-45873bf5e10b.png)

 ## **Next step**